Planned Obsolescence: Definition, Impact, Challenges

 The French Environment and Energy Management Agency (ADEME) distinguishes two types of planned obsolescence:

-• Functional obsolescence, in the case of a product no longer meeting expectations for technical, regulatory, and economic reasons.
-Also known as “planned functional obsolescence,” it involves making a product obsolete by launching a new product that more effectively meets your needs.
+• Functional obsolescence, where a product no longer meets expectations for technical, regulatory, or economic reasons.
+Also known as "planned obsolescence of function," it consists of rendering a product obsolete by launching a new product that more effectively meets your needs.

-• Fashion obsolescence or planned desirability obsolescence, when a product no longer meets the user's desires due to its outdated design, for example.
+• Style obsolescence or planned obsolescence of desirability, where a product no longer fulfills user desires due to its outdated design, for example.

-There are other kinds of planned obsolescence, such as:
+There are other types of planned obsolescence, such as:

 • Indirect obsolescence: the case of ink cartridges and printers is symptomatic of an abusive practice.

-• Notification obsolescence: when your computer or smartphone notifies you to change the battery.
+• Notification obsolescence: when your computer or smartphone notifies you of a battery change.

-• Incompatibility obsolescence: which is similar to functional obsolescence as it encourages equipment change to allow a software upgrade.
+• Incompatibility obsolescence: which is similar to functional obsolescence as it encourages the replacement of equipment to allow for a software upgrade.

 Planned obsolescence is a common practice in the field of software licensing.
-Publishers use it to maintain high revenue levels despite an installed base with low growth margin.
-According to the General Council for the Environment and Sustainable Development, software obsolescence can be defined as “stemming from the unavailability or malfunction of the software”.
-Concretely, publishers release new minor and major software versions at a steady pace, causing compatibility issues with the hardware configurations where they are installed and integration problems for users of features that are not necessarily useful.
+Publishers use it to maintain high levels of revenue despite a low-growth installed base.
+According to the General Council for the Environment and Sustainable Development, software obsolescence can be defined as "caused by the unavailability or malfunction of the software".
+In practice, publishers release minor and major software updates at a rapid pace, causing compatibility issues with the hardware configurations on which they are installed and integration problems for the user with new features that are not necessarily useful.

-The development of cloud technologies and the generalization of on-demand solutions have accelerated these unfair practices, making users and IT managers even more captive, having lost control of their licenses to the benefit of publishers.
+The development of cloud technologies and the generalization of on-demand solutions have accelerated these unfair practices and made users and IT directors even more captive, having lost control of their licenses to the benefit of the publishers.

 How to fight against planned software obsolescence?

-To fight against software obsolescence and extend the life of your infrastructure in an eco-friendly approach, simply replace your on-demand licenses with second-hand on-premise software licenses.
-By favoring the use of perpetual licenses, you regain control over the evolution of your software architecture and decide on the update pace based on your users' functional needs.
-This strategy of optimizing your software assets allows you to precisely determine your needs, expected features, and unused licenses.
-Thanks to the Softcorner marketplace, the European leader in the second-hand software license market, you can buy software licenses cheaper that you need (compliance, project development, or equipping a new workstation) and sell your decommissioned licenses.
+To fight against software obsolescence and extend the lifespan of your infrastructure in an eco-responsible approach, simply replace your on-demand licenses with on-premise second-hand software licenses.
+By favoring the use of perpetual licenses, you regain control over the evolution of your software architecture and decide the pace of updates based on your users' functional needs.
+This strategy of optimizing your software assets allows you to precisely determine your needs, the expected features, and the unused licenses.
+Thanks to the Softcorner marketplace, the European leader in the second-hand software license market, you can buy the software licenses you need at a lower cost (compliance, project development, or equipping a new station) and sell your decommissioned licenses.

 Autres Resource